jefflombard/sparc/README.md

 sparc makes it easy to write Lightning apps, handling boiler plate for you.
 Once installation is finished, you can speed up development by running [sparc commands](docs/commands.md) inside your project folder.

+## Forking
+If you are working on a team with a large project and very specific use cases, I recommend forking and customizing this repo to speed up development.

 ## Contributing
 Help is appreciated, if you would like to contribute, you can either message me or create a PR.